eli22443/os-sync-custom-lock/README.md

 - Otherwise falls back to strict FIFO
 - Is managed via syscalls: create, acquire, release, destroy

-Also includes helper syscalls for team scores and a multi-process **relay race** demo that stresses the lock under contention.
+The project also includes helper syscalls for team scores and a multi-process **relay race** demo that stresses the lock under contention.

 ## Key files